-Zenefits, the troubled purveyor of an online human resources platform for insurance, has agreed to pay nearly $3.7 million to settle charges brought by California state regulators.
+Zenefits, the troubled purveyor of a online human resources platform for insurance, has agreed to pay nearly $3.7 million to settle charges brought by California state regulators.

 The 4-year-old Silicon Valley-based company was dinged for allegedly allowing unlicensed employees to handle insurance transactions and for circumventing insurance agent education requirements, the California Insurance Department announced.

-Zenefits, launched in 2012, has been under both regulatory and media scrutiny that led to the February resignation of Parker Conrad, the company's co-founder and CEO.
-Serial tech entrepreneur David Sachs, former chief operating officer of PayPal and co-founder of Yammer, took the helm.
+Zenefits, launched in 2012, has been under both regulatory and media scrutiny since BuzzFeed News last year reported on the licensing controversy.
+That led to the February resignation of Parker Conrad, the company's co-founder and CEO.
+Serial tech entrepreneur David Sachs, the former chief operating officer of PayPal and co-founder of Yammer, took over then.

-The agreement stipulated a $3 million penalty for the licensing violations and a $4 million penalty for “subverting the pre-licensing education and study-hour requirements for agent and broker licensing,” according to the agency statement.
+The agreement stipulated a $3 million penalty for the licensing violations and a $4 million penalty for “subverting the pre-licensing education and study-hour requirements for agent and broker licensing,” the agency statement said.
 Another $160,000 was paid to the state to cover its costs for investigation and examination.
-However, because Zenefits self-reported and had taken remedial actions, including retraining its licensed personnel, the state agreed to cut its monetary penalties in half, suspending the other half, which could be reinstated, if it fails an agreed-upon compliance review in 2018.
+However, because Zenefits self-reported and had taken remedial actions, including retraining its licensed personnel, the state agreed to cut in half its monetary penalties, suspending the other half, which could be reinstated, if it fails an agreed-upon compliance examination in 2018.